 It is best to book the church as soon as you have decided to get married.
 We currently have bookings up to two years in advance but there are still plenty of spare dates in the calendar.
 It is important to check with us that the church is available before booking your reception.
 There is no booking fee but we do ask that you notify us if your plans change, otherwise we may have to make a charge for cancellation.

 How can you help us prepare for our marriage?

 The final session looks at the wedding service itself and gives you a chance to discuss the various parts of it and to think about how you would like your service to be special to you.
 During the course you will be given lots of explanatory material to help your preparation.

 In certain circumstances, it may be possible for divorced people to marry in church.
 In other cases, we are happy to arrange a wedding blessing service to follow a civil ceremony and this can have most of the elements of a wedding service except for the legal requirements.
 Please talk to the Weddings Co-ordinator if you would like more information about this.

 How much does it cost to get married in church?

 Everything that is legally required will cost around £600 but most couples like to choose optional extras such as a choir, the organ, bells etc. which can increase the costs to around £1000.
 Full details are available from the Weddings Co-ordinator, Caroline Goulder firstname.lastname@example.org

 What happens next?

 Parking for weddings

 For parking arrangements for weddings, please liaise with the Weddings Co-ordinator.
 Please note that there is no parking available in the churchyard apart from two spaces for guests with limited mobility and the cars transporting the bride and bridesmaids.
 Access to the churchyard is from Museum Street, not Church Path.
 We recommend that guests, photographers, musicians etc park at Swan Meadow car park CB10 1DA which is about 10 minutes walk from the church.
-A map can be found here.
-Information about charges and alternative Short Stay car parks here.
+For directions to the church and parking in Saffron Walden please see here.